 Custom advisors are written in the Java language.
-A custom advisor extends the com.ibm.wsspi.advisor.AbstractCustomAdvisor class in the proxy.jar file that is included with WebSphere Application Server.
+A custom advisor extends the com.ibm.wsspi.advisor.AbstractCustomAdvisor class in the proxy, jar file that is included with WebSphere Application Server.
 Custom advisors use the defined methods of the AbstractCustomAdvisor class to obtain the information about the advisor.
 A custom advisor also must implement the following elements:

-A constructor method that takes a CustomAdvisorConfigObject object and calls the super(caConfigObject) method, for example public boolean isUsable(AdvisableServer aServer) throws CustomAdvisorException;
+A constructor method that takes a CustomAdvisorConfigObject object and calls the super(caConfigObject) method, for example

 '''

-public AbstractHttpProxyCustomAdvisor(CustomAdvisorConfigObject caConfigObject) {
+public\ AbstractHttpProxyCustomAdvisor(CustomAdvisorConfig0bject\ caConfig0bject)\ \{ below the config0bject and

 super(caConfigObject);

 '''

-• An isUsable() method that takes an AdvisableServer object; for example
+An isUsable() method that takes an AdvisableServer object; for example